determined-ai/works-with-determined/rapids/README.md

 ## Environment setup

 The experiments above are configured to use an existing image.
-In order to integrate RAPIDS in your own Determined images, follow the [custom image](https://docs.determined.ai/latest/how-to/custom-env.html#custom-images) pattern the [here](environment).
+In order to integrate RAPIDS in your own Determined images, follow the [custom image](https://docs.determined.ai/latest/how-to/custom-env.html#custom-images) pattern [here](environment).